Halloween 5: The Revenge of Michael Myers: Filming

 Principal photography began on May 1, 1989, in Salt Lake City, Utah, as well as the surrounding communities of Provo and Ogden.
 Several prior filming locations from Halloween 4: The Return of Michael Myers are featured in the film, including the Carruthers residence, as well as the local general store.
 At the time the shoot began, the film's screenplay was still unfinished.
+Unable to find a lookalike Myers house that matched the original Halloween, the filmmakers chose a bigger, more mansion-like house because they needed one that could provide wide rooms, hallways, an attic, a basement, and a laundry chute.
+The film's opening sequence in which Michael is carried down a river was filmed in rural Snowbird in the Rocky Mountains.
+Small pine trees were brought in and planted at the film's farm location for the scene in which Michael pursues Jamie in a car, mowing down the trees in the process.

+The film was shot entirely by Australian cinematographer Robert Draper, aside from the opening title sequence featuring flash cuts of a knife slashing the interiors of a jack-o'-lantern, which was shot by an independent film title design company.
+Draper initially declined the offer to shoot the film due to his wife being pregnant at the time, but the production agreed to allow her to accompany him on the shoot; the couple's second son was born in Salt Lake City during production, and as a nod to the film, Draper and his wife gave him the middle name Michael.
+Draper and director Othenin-Girard chose to shoot the Michael Myers character from low angles to create a heightened imposing look to the villain.
+Othenin-Girard requested that Draper shoot the film using wide-angle lenses to give the compositions a large scope of view, and aspired to give the film a "European flavor" in terms of visual elements and color.

 According to actress Wendy Kaplan, Donald Pleasence exhibited utmost professionalism to the material, and while filming, treated it "like he was doing Shakespeare."

-Unable to find a lookalike Myers house that matched the original Halloween, the filmmakers chose a bigger, more mansion-like house because they needed one that could provide wide rooms, hallways, an attic, a basement, and a laundry chute.

-Donald Pleasence accidentally broke Don Shanks' nose on the set when they were filming the scene where Dr. Loomis beats The Shape with a 2×4 block of wood.

-Don Shanks was also injured when he was filming the scene where The Shape crashes Mike's Camaro into the tree.
+Pleasence accidentally broke Don Shanks' nose on the set when they were filming the scene where Dr. Loomis beats The Shape with a block of wood.
+Shanks was also injured when he was filming the scene where The Shape crashes Mike's Camaro into the tree.
 Othenin-Girard had forgotten to yell "Cut!" and fire was beginning to emerge from the car (Shanks put this down to Othenin-Girard being sidetracked by seeing stunts take place during his first major directing job).
 Finally, stunt coordinator Don Hunt told Othenin-Girard to finally yell "cut".
 Wendy Kaplan was also injured in this scene, as the car almost ran over the top of her.

-Filming completed on June 11, 1989.
+Principal photography completed on June 11, 1989.